Umoren/draftsnap/README.md

 ## Configuration

-You can customize various aspects of MarkSnap by modifying the settings in the `config.js` file:
+You can customize various aspects of DraftSnap by modifying the settings in the `config.js` file:

 - `MAX_FILE_SIZE`: Maximum allowed file size for uploads (default: 5MB)
 - `MAX_FILES`: Maximum number of files allowed per upload (default: 5)